digital-work-lab/open-source-project/slides/02-git.md

 Files in the working directory can reside in three states:

 - New files are initially **untracked**, i.e., Git does not include new files in commits without explicit instruction.
-- With *git add*, file contents are staged and the file is tracked.
+- With *git add*, file contents are staged, and the file is tracked.
 Given that the file in the working directory is identical with the staged file contents, the file is **unmodified**.
 - When users change a file, it becomes **modified**, i.e., the file in the working directory differs from the file contents in the staging area.
 - With *git add*, the file contents are staged again, and the file becomes **unmodified**.
 - With *git rm*, files are no longer tracked.